solution25com/store-credit-shopware-6-solution25/README.md

 ## Introduction

 The Store Credit Plugin allows administrators to manage store credits for customers who return products.
-Instead of issuing refunds, the admin can allocate store credit to the customer's account, which can be used for future purchases.
+Instead of issuing refunds, the admin can allocate store credit to the customer's account , which can be used for future purchases.
 The store credit can be applied over multiple orders until the allocated amount is fully utilized.

 ### Key Features
 - **Store Credit Management**:Admins can add, remove, and adjust store credit for customers.